MASS CENTRAL RAIL TRAIL; BOSTON-CAMBRIDGE:

 To start from the Russell Field Park parking lot (Red Line Linear Path); From I-95, take exit 45 to Route 2 (Concord Turnpike) east to Alewife.
 Stay on Route 2 (Alewife Brook Parkway) and just past the Alewife T-Station turn left onto Rindge Ave.
 The park will be on your left.

 The Mass Central Rail Trail is a planned 104 mile trail from Northampton Massachusetts to Boston.
 It will follow the old Central Mass Branch of the Boston & Maine RR that ran between the two cities.
 The railroad split into two after the1938 hurricane shattered the line.
 The trail today exists in many unconnected sections and with differing surfaces.
-Starting from Northampton heading east the sections that are complete include the Mass Central Rail Trail; Norwottuck Branch, Mass Central Rail Trail: Belchertown , Mass Central Rail Trail; Ware-Hardwick- New Braintree , Mass Central Rail Trail; Barre-Clinton , Mass Central Rail Trail; Wayland-Weston & Mass Central Rail Trail; Boston-Cambridge .
-Locally, some sections of the trail are known by another name.
-For example along the Mass Central Rail Trail; Boston-Cambridge section in Cambridge the trail is referred to as the Fitchburg Cutoff, while in Somerville it is referred to as the Somerville Community Path.
-For more information check out; MASS CENTRAL RAIL TRAIL , EAST COAST GREENWAY & SOMERVILLE COMMUNITY PATH .
+Starting from Northampton heading east the sections that are complete include the Mass Central Rail Trail; Norwottuck & Williamsburg Branch, Mass Central Rail Trail: Belchertown , Mass Central Rail Trail; Ware-Hardwick- New Braintree , Mass Central Rail Trail; Barre-Clinton , Mass Central Rail Trail; Wayland-Weston & Mass Central Rail Trail; Boston-Cambridge .
+For more information check out; MASS CENTRAL RAIL TRAIL & EAST COAST GREENWAY .

 In Northampton the Mass Central Rail Trail is a "Spoke" for 3 Trails.

-Starting from the end of the Minuteman Trail at Alewife T-Station;
+Starting from the end of the Minuteman Trail at Alewife T-Station ("Hub") in Cambridge;